 In Greek Gematria, the number of Jesus is 888.
 We are then left to wonder about the triple figure 8: why three times and where is the solar connotation?

 Significantly, the number 3 in Pythagorean mathematics is the number of new life and balance.
-Pythagoras said that Apollo (An earlier sun God) gave oracles from a tripod and the number 3 represented the Vesica Piscis, the symbol of the fact that God gave birth to his worlds out of himself.
+Pythagoras said that Apollo (An earlier sun God) gave oracles from a tripod and the number 3 represented the Vesica Piscis, the symbol of the fact that God gave birth to his world out of himself.
 (4.)

 It is no coincidence that the fish shape of the Vesica Piscis became a Christian symbol for Jesus although it is interesting to ask how many Christians know of its original pagan meaning.
 (5.)